AxmetES/job_test_2_Parser-to-mysql/README.md

 ## [Tengrinews](https://tengrinews.kz/) parser.
-Project to parse news site "Tengrinews".
+Project to parse news site "Tengrinews", and save it in mysql database.
-Its job assignment task project.

 ## Get start.
 - Install dependencies  from requirements.txt.